Squid

 (Doryteuthis gahi, Loligo reynaudii, Loligo vulgaris, Uroteuthis duvacelii)

-Patagonica Squid (Doryteuthis gahi): Caught with trawl nets off the southern coasts of Argentine Patagonia.
-Quickly frozen on board without any handling, Patagonian squid stands out from other squids of different origins due to its excellent texture and flavor.
-This medium-sized squid is ideal for grilling whole or for frying in pieces.
+Patagonian Squid (Doryteuthis gahi): Caught with trawl nets south of the Patagonian coast of Argentina, Patagonian squid is flash-frozen onboard without any handling.
+Known for its excellent texture and flavor, this medium-sized squid is ideal for grilling whole or frying in pieces.

-Indian Squid (Uroteuthis duvacelii): Caught with trawl nets in the Western Indian Ocean.
-It has a relatively short and robust mantle that can reach up to 29 cm.
-Its fins are generally rhomboidal and longer than they are wide, tapering at the back.
-It can reach a maximum weight of 1.5 kg.
+Indian Squid (Uroteuthis duvacelii): Caught in the Western Indian Ocean with trawl nets, this robust squid can reach 29 cm in length.
+Its diamond-shaped fins are longer than wide and taper at the back, with a maximum weight of 1.5 kg.

 (Octopus vugaris)

-Octopus (Octopus vulgaris): Fished in both the Atlantic Ocean and the Mediterranean Sea using trawl nets and pots and traps, it is a marine cephalopod with an oval body, no internal shell, and eight arms equipped with two rows of suckers.
-The mouth is located in the center of the arms and is equipped with strong, horny jaws shaped like a parrot's beak.
-It can reach up to 1,3 m in length and weigh up to 10 kg.
+Octopus (Octopus vulgaris): Caught in the Atlantic Ocean and Mediterranean Sea using trawl nets or pots, this cephalopod has an oval body, eight arms with two rows of suckers, and a strong beak-like jaw.
+It can measure up to 1.3 meters and weigh up to 10 kg.

 (Illex argentinus)